-For the past thirty years, the City of Jacksonville has received an entitlement grant from the U.S. Department of Housing and Urban Development under the Community Development Block Grant (CDBG) program.
+For the past thirty-six years, the City of Jacksonville has received an entitlement grant from the U.S. Department of Housing and Urban Development under the Community Development Block Grant (CDBG) program.
 The CDBG program was established by Congress through the Housing and Community Development Act of 1974 as amended, for the purpose of meeting the primary objective of providing decent housing, and a suitable living environment and expand economic opportunities, neighborhood facilities and public services that will principally benefit low and moderate income persons, prevent or eliminate slums and blight, or meet an urgent need.

-In the 33rd CDBG year (October 1, 2009 through September 30, 2010) the City of Jacksonville expects to receive \$6,781,111, which will be used for eligible community development activities throughout Duval County.
-Of that, we estimate \$6,481,111 (95.57%) of CDBG funds will be used for activities that benefit persons of low and moderate income as indicated in Section III Fiscal Year 2009-2010 Proposed Projects.
+In the 37th CDBG year (October 1, 2011 through September 30, 2012) the City of Jacksonville expects to receive \$6,106,284 which will be used for eligible community development activities throughout Duval County.
+Of that, we estimate \$5,833,284 (95.52%) of CDBG funds will be used for activities that benefit persons of low and moderate income as indicated in Section III Fiscal Year 2011-2012 Proposed Projects.

 The City of Jacksonville's priority non-housing community development needs includes public facilities, public improvements and public services.
-We have one potential economic development activity that is not finalized but will possibly be funded with CDBG program income.